 It is time to put a stop to big agriculture doling out pharmaceuticals to healthy animals just because they think it’s better for their bottom line.
 Antibiotic use in food-animals must be limited to prevent the inadvertent creation of superbugs that are too powerful for modern medicine.

 - Passing the Preservation of Antibiotics for Medical Treatment Act (PAMTA): PAMTA is one of Congresswoman Slaughter’s signature bills and would preserve the effectiveness of medically important antibiotics by ending the use of these drugs in healthy food-producing animals, while allowing their use for treatment of sick animals.
 The legislation also requires the FDA to confirm that any new antibiotics seeking to be used in animals don’t harm human health.

 - Public Awareness: By increasing visibility of the danger of misusing antibiotics on animals, Congresswoman Slaughter hopes to influence companies to change their policies to protect the consumer.
-The congresswoman is reaching out to schoolboards and city councils to promote meat raised without unnecessary antibiotics and to garner their support in protecting the value of antibiotics for all.
+The congresswoman is reaching out to schoolboards and city councils to promote the use of meat raised without unnecessary antibiotics and to garner their support in protecting the value of antibiotics for all.

 - Encourage Executive Branch Regulations: Through public and private channels, Congresswoman Slaughter has called upon the FDA and the United States Department of Agriculture (USDA) to take action to improve regulatory oversight, surveillance, and monitoring of food-animal production and antibiotic resistance.

 - PAMTA Introduction: Originally introduced in 1999, PAMTA has long been the preeminent bill aiming to protect antibiotic use for humans.
 Congresswoman Slaughter took over as the primary sponsor of PAMTA in 2007 and has introduced the bill every Congress since.